aashishmittal340/HTML/README.md

 # basic-projects
-This repository contains my coding projects.
+This repository contains my coding projects in Python & Java.